 If you are using banking apps make sure you keep them regularly updated so that you have the latest security protection from your bank.

 Hackers are constantly evolving their techniques and if you don’t keep your app – and your phone’s software – up-to-date you run the risk of becoming vulnerable.

 Also, consider installing anti-virus software on your smartphone to protect it.

-Make sure your phone has pins and passwords set up so only you can access it.
+Make sure your phone has a fingerprint and/or PIN set up so only you can access it.